 The Company is exposed to credit risk only with respect to uncertainties as to timing and amount of collectability of receivables.
-The Company believes its credit risk is low because its receivables are primarily comprised of input value-added tax (IVA) and goods and services tax (GST), which are recoverable from the governing body in Mexico and Canada, respectively.
+The Company believes its credit risk arises from value-added tax (IVA) and goods and services tax (GST), which are recoverable from the governing body in Mexico and Canada, respectively.
 As the Company's exploration operations are conducted in Mexico and Canada, the Company's operations are also subject to the economic risks associated with those countries.

-As of January 31, 2017 the Company had IVA receivable of \$510,123 due from the Government of Mexico.
-As of April 30, 2016 the Company has IVA receivable of \$400,731.
+As of April 30, 2017, the Company had IVA receivable of \$588,306 (2016 - \$400,731) due from the Government of Mexico.

-Of the total receivables, approximately \$2,689,773 is due from Agnico in connection with the Barsele JV.
-The Company has classified as short-term and discounted using a risk-adjusted discount rate of 7.85%.
+Of the total receivables, approximately \$2,719,860 is due from Agnico in connection with the Barsele JV.
+The Company had previously classified amounts receivable beyond one year as long-term, and discounted using a risk-adjusted discount rate of 7.85%.